graemetlloyd/ProjectWhalehead/Outline.md

 Here we argue a key but underappreciated visualization tool (treespace) may be especially useful.
 Implementations of such tools have been in place for well over a decade (Hillis et al. 2005), but we are unaware of them being used in any published analysis of samples of trees produced from morphological data.
 We also note that we see many different "kinds" of treespace across the data sets examined here.
-For example, single or multiple-tree islands, smooth or volatile gradients, parsimony samples enevloped by Bayesian samples, or parsimony and Bayesian samples occupying different parts of the space.
+For example, single or multiple-tree islands, smooth or volatile gradients, parsimony samples enveloped by Bayesian samples, or parsimony and Bayesian samples occupying different parts of the space.

 In writing this manuscript, we used and modified a set of tools available in the R programming language.
 [This seems like a swerve so made it a separate paragraph.
 Might want a header as well though - Conclusion?]
 These tools, such as the package `RWTY`, enabled us to read in many large posterior samples, and to calculate treespace plots across 128 empirical datasets.